Summary: Act 2: Scene 3

 Summary: Act 2: Scene 4

-Meanwhile, in France, Charles VI, the king of France, and his nobles and advisors discuss the approach of King Henry V’s English forces.
+Meanwhile, in France, King Charles VI and his nobles and advisors discuss the approach of King Henry V’s forces.
 King Charles’s eldest son, the Dauphin, still believes that Henry is the foolish and idle boy he once was.
-The Dauphin is eager to fight, but Charles, as well as the Constable of France, do not share his enthusiasm.
+The Dauphin is eager to fight, but Charles, as well as the Lord High Constable of France, do not share his enthusiasm.
 They have spoken with the ambassadors who recently returned from England and are convinced of Henry’s might.
-Charles also reminds the Dauphin that Henry’s forebears have been fierce and victorious fighters against the French—especially Henry’s great-grandfather, Edward III of England, and his son, Edward, Black Prince of Wales, who conquered the French at the Battle of Crécy (or Cressy).
+Charles also reminds the Dauphin that Henry’s forebears have been fierce and victorious fighters against the French—especially Henry’s great-grandfather, Edward III of England, and his son, Edward, the Black Prince of Wales, who conquered the French at the Battle of Crécy (or “Cressy”).

-The English nobleman Exeter arrives bearing a message from King Henry.
+The Duke of Exeter arrives bearing a message from his nephew, King Henry.
 Henry has already landed in France, and he now formally demands that King Charles yield up the crown of France and all the honors and land that go with it.
 If Charles refuses, Henry promises to invade France and take it by force.
 Exeter tells Charles to consider carefully and return an answer quickly.
 Charles says that in the morning he will send Exeter back to his king with an answer.

 Read a translation of Act 2: Scene 4.